 • Yellowing appears between leaf veins (not uniform yellowing)

-• Leaf veins remain green while surrounding areas turn yellow
+• Leaf veins remain green while the surrounding areas turn yellow

 • Rusty or brown spots begin to develop over time